ryanwilsond/belte/docs/Buckle.md

 files are inputted.
 You cannot also never specify this option in junction with *-i*, *--script*, *--evaluate*, *--execute*, *-t*, or *--transpile*.

+### *-m:\<count>*

+Specifies the maximum number of CPU cores to use.
+Without this option the compilation will be concurrent and use most cores if possible.
+Specifying a count of 1 will disable concurrent building.

 ### *--severity=\<severity>* (Default *warning*)

 The compiler stores all diagnostics of any severity.
 However, diagnostics are only logged or displayed if their severity